andrediasesp/web-slinger/README.md

 ```

 ### MongoDB
 After running the file above, all the games and prices information were retrieved and stored in a MongoDB database.
-At this point we can query, manipulate or add any data that we want.
+At this point we have created a collection in a MongoDB Database, where we can query, manipulate or add any kind of data.

 <p align="center">
 <img src="imgs/mongodb.png">
 </p>